Loading

 Peace agreement and involvement in Byzantine civil war

-On a council held in Constantinople on the relations with Bulgaria it was decided that the two countries should begin negotiations despite the calls for punishing the Bulgarians for the invasion.
+On a council held in Constantinople on the relations with Bulgaria, it was decided that the two countries should begin negotiations despite the calls for punishing the Bulgarians for the invasion.
 Michael Shishman divorced his wife Anna Neda and married Theodora Palaiologina, the 35-year-old widow of emperor Theodore Svetoslav.
 The exact reasons for that act are unclear.
 Many historians suggest that the deterioration of the Bulgarian-Serbian relations was rooted in the Serbian penetration in Macedonia.
 The marriage cemented the peace treaty with the Byzantine Empire but the need for an ally against the Serbs made Michael Shishman prone to make concessions.
 It was decided that the border should follow the Philippopolis-Chernomen-Sozopol line.
 The agreement was finally signed in the autumn of 1324 and Michael Shishman spent the next several years at peace with his neighbors.

 In 1327 Michael Shishman became involved in the renewed civil war in the Byzantine Empire, taking the side of his brother-in-law Andronikos III, while his grandfather and rival Andronikos II obtained the support of the Serbian king.
 Andronikos III and Michael Shishman met at Chernomen (according to Nicephorus Gregoras at Dimotika) and concluded an aggressive alliance against Serbia.
 The Byzantine emperor promised to Bulgaria territory with several towns and large amount of money if he would become a sole emperor.
 Based on that alliance, Andronikos III gained control of Macedonia but his success made Michael Shishman, who aimed at a prolonged conflict within the Byzantine Empire, enter into negotiations with Andronikos II, offering military support in exchange for money and the cession of some border lands.
 The Bulgarian ruler sent a detachment of 3,000 cavalry, commanded by Ivan the Russian, from Yambol to guard the Imperial Palace in Constantinople and Andronikos II but his intentions were to capture the old emperor and the city.
 Forewarned by his grandson, Andronikos II prudently kept the Bulgarians away from the capital and his person.
 When Michael Shishman understood that his plans were revealed he sent Ivan a letter with a single feather to retreat which meant that the orders had to be promptly executed.

 Following the victory of Andronikos III over his grandfather, Michael Shishman attempted to gain some lands by force.
 He invaded Thrace in June 1328 and pillaged the vicinities of Viza but retreated before the advance of Andronikos III.
 Another showdown in front of Adrianople 60 days later ended without battle and with the renewal of the peace treaty in October 1328, after which Michael Shishman returned to his country, but not before securing a large payoff.
 In return, the Bulgarians gave back the fortress of Bukelon which they had taken during the initial stages of the campaign.
-In the beginning of the next year the Bulgarian emperor requested a personal meeting with his Byzantine counterpart to negotiate a definitive treaty and joint military operations against the growing power of Serbia.
+At the beginning of the next year the Bulgarian emperor requested a personal meeting with his Byzantine counterpart to negotiate a definitive treaty and joint military operations against the growing power of Serbia.
 In the locality known as Krimni between Sozopol and Anchialus the two signed "lasting peace and eternal alliance".

 Relations with Serbia